Mbenrh/Mbenrh/README.md

 # Hey, I'm Mariem! 👋
 I’m currently a third-year Computer Science student, and I'm excited to share my journey with you!
-Feel free to follow our GitHub to stay updated with our projects and contributions.
+Feel free to follow my GitHub to stay updated on my coding adventures.

 ## About Me: